~ ‘NYC MIDNIGHT’ SHORT STORY CHALLENGE ~

 “Well, I’m definitely awake now!”
 Zhang joked as she walked casually over to the radio and switched it off, “We should get the sockets checked, Frank.
 Don’t want any live wires with a baby crawling around.”

-“Now, let’s see if any page numbers stand out,” she smiled playfully as she started flipping through the pages, oblivious to Frank’s mood.
+“Now, let’s see if any page numbers stand out,” she smiled playfully as she started flipping through Frank’s book, oblivious to his mood.

 “Just tell me the page numbers and I’ll look it up!”
 Frank tore the book from her so roughly it slipped through his own hands and flung across the room.